graijo/java-tutorial-for-beginners/README.md

 We have **encapsulated** data and methods into these entities, which are now called **objects**.
 We have defined object boundaries, and what it can (and cannot) do.

-An object has (data and actions / functions)
+An object has (data and actions / functions OR actorName and its functions)
 * **State** : Its data
 * **Behavior** : Its operations (State)

+$$

 The ```position``` of an ```Airplane``` can change over time.
 The operations that can be performed on an ```Airplane``` include ```takeOff()```, ```land()``` and ```cruiseMode()```.
 Each of these actions can change its ```position```.
 Therefore, an object's behavior can affects its own state.